Marty celebrates first birthday at Stop & Shops across western Massachusetts

-(WWLP) – Stop & Shop’s googly-eyed robot Marty who searches for spills and potential hazard is turning one Saturday!
+SPRINGFIELD, Mass.
+(WWLP) – Stop & Shop’s googly-eyed robot Marty who searches for spills and potential hazard is turned one Saturday!

-According to a news release sent to 22News, Stop & Shop will be celebrating Marty’s first birthday party from 10:00 a.m. to 2:00 p.m. at select locations across western Massachusetts.
-Shoppers can look forward to birthday cake, crafts for kids, and giveaways.
+According to a news release sent to 22News, Stop & Shop celebrated Marty’s first birthday party from 10:00 a.m. to 2:00 p.m. at select locations across western Massachusetts.
+Shoppers can looked forward to birthday cake, crafts for kids, and giveaways.

+Marty’s a day and night fixture at Stop & Shop stores, seven days a week.
+Aside from fascinating the children, this electronic helper is an invaluable asset to management.

 Fun Facts about Marty: